jdpclarke/Milestone-Project-3/README.md

 - Creating new projects (e.g., /projects/new).
 - Listing projects (e.g., /projects).
 - Viewing a single project and its tasks (e.g., /projects/\<id>).
-- Adding/removing project members.
 - Implement database CRUD operations for the projects table.
-- Implement database operations for project_members (inserting new members, removing members).
 - Develop logic to filter tasks by project_id.
-- Implement a search/selection mechanism for inviting users (e.g., by username or email).
-- Define and enforce basic project roles/permissions (e.g., only owner can delete project, members can manage tasks).

 #### Feature 4: Efficient Task Filtering & Sorting